 4) Formalize training with a part-time bootcamp program

 It’s become painfully clear that the amount of desire to get into the field outpaces the training opportunities available.
-In an effort to increase the number of people using behavioral science methods to build products (for good), Irrational Labs is launching a nine-week remote bootcamp program in 2019.
-This program is specifically targeted to product managers who want to expand their craft using a behavioral science toolkit.
-It is meant to be sponsored by your current company so you can go back and apply what you’ve learned ASAP.
+In an effort to increase the number of people using behavioral science methods to build products (for good), Irrational Labs has an online 8-week bootcamp course.
+This program is specifically targeted to marketers, designers and product managers who want to learn how to change the behavior for good.

 Skills you need